-Clause As Constructed Survey Methodology (Includes using appropriate codes as per the TMR Surveying Standards - Schedule 1) Accuracy Hz & Vt (mm) Survey discrete points at the bottom corners and bottom edges at minimum 2.5 m intervals of the excavated area prior to concrete pour.
+Clause As Constructed Survey Methodology (includes using appropriate codes as per the TMR Surveying Standards - Schedule 1) Accuracy Hz & Vt (mm) Survey discrete points at the bottom corners and bottom edges at minimum 2.5 m intervals of the excavated area prior to concrete pour.
 11.6.1 Concrete Retaining Wall Pad / Strip Footing Survey discrete points at the top corners and top edges at minimum 2.5 m intervals of the concrete footing prior to backfilling. ± 5 Hz ± 10 Vt Survey discrete points along the bottom concrete wall edges at minimum 2.5 m intervals prior to backfilling.
 11.6.2 Ancillary Structure Pile Footing Survey the centre and invert location of the footing excavation.
-After installation, survey the top perimeter of the footing. ± 10 Ancillary Structure Pile Footing Cap All top edges including corners at minimum 2.5 m intervals. ± 10 11.6.3 Noise Fence Pile / Spread Footings Excavation Survey the centre and invert location of the footing or extent of spread footing excavation.
-After installation, survey the top perimeter of the footing. ± 10 Constructed Noise Fence Pile / Spread Footings For piles, survey the centre and invert location of the footing excavation.
+After installation, survey the top perimeter of the footing. ± 10 Ancillary Structure Pile Footing Cap All top edges including corners at minimum 2.5 m intervals. ± 10 11.6.3 Noise Fence Pile / Spread Footings Excavation bread Survey the centre and invert location of the footing or extent of spread footing excavation.
+After installation, survey the top perimeter of the footing.

+Clause As Constructed Survey Methodology (includes using appropriate codes as per the TMR Surveying Standards - Schedule 1) Accuracy Hz & Vt (mm) Constructed Noise Fence Pile / Spread Footings For piles, survey the centre and invert location of the footing excavation.
 For spread footings, survey the top corners and top edges at minimum 2.5 m intervals of the excavated area.
 After installation, survey the top perimeter of the footing prior to backfill. ± 10 11.6.4 Traffic and Road Lighting Footings Survey the centre and invert location of the excavation.
 After installation, survey the top perimeter of the footing. ± 10 11.6.5 Load Bearing Footings Full extent of excavated area for load bearing footings.
-After installation, survey the top perimeter of the footing ± 10
+After installation, survey the top perimeter of the footing ± 10 11.6.6 Concrete Masonry Wall Footings Survey the corners and edges at minimum + 10 11.0.0 Crib Wall Footings 2.5 m intervals of the footing. ± 10